Team-Manusmriti/thales_genhackathon_submission/README.md

 # Thales GenTech India Hackathon 2025 Submission

-## Problem Statement - Building the Untethered, Always-On AI Companion
+## Problem Statement - Untethered, Context-Aware, Always-On AI-Companion
-> Reimagine a smartphone that doesn't just run apps, but truly understands and assists users.
-An agent that sees what you see, hears what you hear, and remembers your experiences to provide contextual, real-time help, all without a constant connection to the cloud.
+> Imagine a smartphone that’s not just a tool, but a perceptive companion.
+One that sees through your lens, listens with your ears, and remembers your journey—offering intelligent, real-time support without relying on the cloud.

 ## Team Name
 **Manusmriti**